 - Alternative Worlds in Hollywood Cinema, Intellect/ Chicago University Press, 2008

-- The Enduring Act: Performance and Achievement in Serial Television, in Lucy Fife Donaldson and James Walters (eds.)
-Television Performance, BFI/Palgrave, 2018 (forthcoming)
+- The Enduring Act: Performance and Achievement in Serial Television, Lucy Fife Donaldson and James Walters (eds.)
+Television Performance, Palgrave, 2019

-- Perpetual Motion Pictures: Sisyphean Burden and the Global Screen Franchise, in Rob Stone et al (eds.)
-The Routledge Companion to World Cinema, Routledge, 2017 (forthcoming)
+- Perpetual Motion Pictures: Sisyphean Burden and the Global Screen Franchise, Rob Stone et al (eds.)
+The Routledge Companion to World Cinema, Routledge, 2017

-- Film Analysis, in Fabienne Darling-Wolf (ed.)
+- Film Analysis, Fabienne Darling-Wolf (ed.)
 The International Encyclopaedia of Media Studies vol. 7, Wiley-Blackwell, 2014

-- (Inter)Acting: Television, Performance, Synthesis, in Critical Studies in Television, 2018 (forthcoming, co-authored with Lucy Fife Donaldson)
+- (Inter)Acting: Television, Performance, Synthesis, Critical Studies in Television, Volume.
+13, Issue 3, 2018 (co-authored with Lucy Fife Donaldson)

 - Making Light of the Dark: Understanding the World of His Girl Friday, Journal of Film and Video, Volume 60, Number 3-4, 2008